JSI-1187-01 Monotherapy and in Combination With Dabrafenib for Advanced Solid Tumors With MAPK Pathway Mutations

 Solid Tumors solid tumor neoplasm BRAF V600 mutation MAPK pathway mutation ERK1/2 JSI-1187 Dabrafenib KRAS NRAS BRAF Neoplasms

 Open to people ages 18 years and up

 - Males and females ≥ 18 years of age

-- Have locally advanced or metastatic solid tumor malignancy and be an appropriate candidate for experimental therapy
+- Have locally advanced or metastatic solid tumor malignancy with measurable disease and be an appropriate candidate for experimental therapy

 - Part A (JSI-1187 Monotherapy Dose Escalation): Histologically or cytologically confirmed MAPK pathway mutation, including hyperactivating pathway mutations or gene fusions, e.g., BRAF (Class I, II or III), RAS (H/K/N), MEK (MAP2K1), RAS-GAP (NF1 loss, RASA1), RAS-GEF, refractory to or relapsed on prior therapy, and have received all available therapy known to confer clinical benefit